katiabhi/test/tutorial.md

 # Edit Jumpstart Solution and deploy tutorial

-This tutorial provides the steps for you to build your own proof of concept solution based on the choosen Jumpstart Solution and deploy it.
-You can customize the choosen Jump start solutions (JSS) deployments by creating your own copy of the source code.
+This tutorial provides the steps for you to build your own proof of concept solution based on the chosen Jumpstart Solution and deploy it.
+You can customize the chosen Jump start solutions (JSS) deployments by creating your own copy of the source code.
 You can modify the infrastructure and application code as needed and redeploy the solutions with the changes.

 Each solution should be edited and deployed by one user at a time to avoid conflicts.

 ## Know your solution

-Here are the details of the <name of the solution> Jump Start Solution choosen by you.
+Here are the details of the GenAI doc summarization Jump Start Solution chosen by you.

 Solution Guide: [here](https://cloud.google.com/architecture/ai-ml/generative-ai-document-summarization)